-For the staff's convenience, a comparison of the text of the original and amended proposed rule changes is attached as Exhibit A. In addition, corresponding changes have been made to Exhibit 1 of SR-NASD-98-74.
+For the staff's convenience, a comparison of the text of the previously-filed amendments and the current amendments to the rule filing is attached as Exhibit A. In addition, corresponding changes have been made to Exhibit 1 of SR-NASD-98-74.
 A copy of the revised Exhibit 1 is attached.
 A 3 1⁄2" disk containing the revised Exhibit 1 in Microsoft Word 7.0 is also enclosed to facilitate publication in the Federal Register.